kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/03-Mock-Exam-2.md

     Pretty much all Falco questions will involve you modifying an existing rule to change its output in order with what the question asks.
 You should not be asked to create a new rule from scratch.

-    Modifying an existing rule means funding it in `/etc/falco/falco_rules.yaml`, copying it to `/etc/falco/falco_rules.local.yaml` and the making the changes there.
+    Modifying an existing rule means finding it in `/etc/falco/falco_rules.yaml`, copying it to `/etc/falco/falco_rules.local.yaml` and then making the changes there.

     The question suggests that Falco is already running and should be logging the rule we need to change, so here's how to solve